Best Time to Visit Tokyo

 June: Every tourist loves a day trip, but if you're visiting Tokyo in June, consider taking a night trip to the city of Fussa on the outskirts of the metropolis.
 It hosts its annual Firefly Festival in mid June every year.
 Visitors arrive starting as early as 1pm to take part in events and enjoy special foods and drinks.
 Just after sunset, the festival hosts release hundreds of fireflies for tourists to marvel at in Fussa Firefly Park.

 July: Nothing defines a Japanese summer quite like fireworks, and the best fireworks shows happen in Tokyo starting in July.
-The city's largest fireworks event, Sumida Fireworks Festival, takes place in July, when around one million tourists come to watch tens of thousands of fireworks light up the night sky over the Sumida River.
+The city's largest fireworks event, Sumida Fireworks Festival, takes place on the last Saturday in July, when around one million tourists come to watch tens of thousands of fireworks light up the night sky over the Sumida River.
 But almost every weekend, you can see fireworks somewhere in Tokyo.
 Check events listings in local newspapers to see where the fireworks are taking place during your visit to Tokyo.

 August: The summer fireworks season continues in Tokyo throughout the month of August.
 The scorching hot month is also the best time of year to chill out on the pretty beaches just a short train ride away from Tokyo.
 Consider spending the day at Onjuku Beach, Isshiki Beach, Southern Beach Chigasaki, or Shirahama Beach.

-September: Halloween is a big deal in Japan, and the celebrations start as early as September at Tokyo Disneyland.
+September: Halloween is a big deal in Japan, and the celebrations usually start as early as September at Tokyo Disneyland.
 The theme park invites guests to dress in their most elaborate costumes and participate in fun, spooky events during the weeks leading up to Halloween.
 Highlights include the Happy Halloween Harvest Parade and the Haunted Mansion Holiday Nightmare, as well as costumed characters and amazing decorations throughout the park.

 October: Mother Nature isn't the only one putting on a show in October in Tokyo.
 In addition to seeing the breathtaking fall foliage, travelers can also watch incredible productions at Tokyo's annual monthlong performing arts festival, Festival/Tokyo, starting in mid October.
 Tourists can choose from events such as modern dance recitals to comedies and dramatic performances at venues around the city.